 What are the program fees to attend Davidson REACH Summer Seminar?

-2022 tuition and fees cover room and board, program and course materials, laundry fees, and the cost of all planned activities.
-Transportation to and from the program is not covered.
-Additional fees are charged for unaccompanied students transportation to and from the airport on arrival and departure days.
+Tuition and fees cover room and board, program and course materials, laundry fees, and the cost of all planned activities.
+Transportation to and from the program is not covered nor provided by Davidson.

 Another opportunity or circumstance came up and I can't attend REACH anymore.
 Can I get a refund?